acumos/kubernetes-client/docs/deploy-in-private-k8s.rst

 ..

-Example of the generated solution.yaml template for a complex (composite) solution with two model microservices, databroker, modelconnector, and probe.
+Example of the generated solution.yaml template for a complex (composite) solution with two model microservices, Data Broker, Model Connector, and Probe.
 Notes on the template attributes:

-* the model microservices are accessed via the databroker, which is exernally exposed at NodePort 30555
+* the model microservices are accessed via the Data Broker, which is exernally exposed at NodePort 30555
-* the databroker, modelconnector, and probe are exposed internal to the cluster at the ports specified in the Acumos project build processes for those images
+* the Data Broker, Model Connector, and Probe are exposed internal to the cluster at the ports specified in the Acumos project build processes for those images
-* the modelconnector is also externally exposed at NodePort 30555 so that it can be configured by deploy.sh via its APIs
+* the Model Connector is also externally exposed at NodePort 30555 so that it can be configured by deploy.sh via its APIs
-* the probe is also exposed externally at NodePort 30800 so that its UI can be access by the user's web browser
+* the Probe is also exposed externally at NodePort 30800 so that its UI can be access by the user's web browser
-* the image name (repository and image version) for the probe is set by an environment parameter in the kubernetes-client template
+* the image name (repository and image version) for the Probe is set by an environment parameter in the kubernetes-client template
-* the databroker image name is set per the "datasource" type model that the user selected in creating the composite solution
+* the Data Broker image name is set per the "datasource" type model that the user selected in creating the composite solution

 .. code-block:: yaml